Reset: A Leader’s Guide to Work in an Age of Upheaval

-Johnny C. Taylor, Jr. is President and Chief Executive Officer of the Society of Human Resources Management (SHRM).
+Johnny C. Taylor, Jr. is President and Chief Executive Officer of the Society for Human Resource Management (SHRM).
 Mr. Taylor’s career spans more than 20 years as a lawyer and an executive with not-for-profit and for-profit organizations, including IAC, Paramount Pictures, Blockbuster Entertainment Group and the Thurgood Marshall College Fund, among others.
 He has served as chairman of the President’s Advisory Board on Historically Black Colleges and Universities and on the White House American Workforce Policy Advisory Board.
 He is a Vice-Chair of the Board of Trustees at his alma mater, the University of Miami; and a member of the corporate boards of Guild Education and iCIMS, Inc. Mr. Taylor is a weekly contributor to USA Today, a Fellow of the National Academy of Human Resources and a SHRM Certified Professional.

-The Earned Life
+The Earned Life:

 A Fireside Chat with Marshall Goldsmith

 Dr. Marshall Goldsmith

 Author of What Got You Here Won’t Get You There and The Earned Life